Loading slang details...

 Korean

-"heul-su-jeo (흙수저)" is the most efficient way to say dirt spoon; someone born into a poor or….
-Change my mind.
+"People use "heul-su-jeo (흙수저)" to mean dirt spoon; someone born into a poor or struggling family (opposite of gold spoon)."

 A person who lacks money or lives on the streets.